zhangmozhi/retrofit_clwe/README.md

 If you find this repository helpful, please cite:

     @inproceedings{zhang-2020-overfit,
-    	Title = {Why Overfitting Isn't Always Bad: Retrofitting Cross-Lingual Word Embeddings to Dictionaries}, Author = {Zhang, Mozhi and Fujinuma, Yoshinari and Paul, Michael J. and  Boyd-Graber, Jordan}, Booktitle = {Proceedings of the Association for Computational Linguistics}, doi = "10.18653/v1/2020.acl-main.201",
+        title = {Why Overfitting Isn't Always Bad: Retrofitting Cross-Lingual Word Embeddings to Dictionaries}, author = {Zhang, Mozhi and Fujinuma, Yoshinari and Paul, Michael J. and  Boyd-Graber, Jordan}, booktitle = {Proceedings of the Association for Computational Linguistics}, doi = "10.18653/v1/2020.acl-main.201",
-    	Year = {2020}
+        year = {2020}
     }

 ### Pre-Train and Preprocess